How to Make a .com Website: Static vs Managed Hosting

 Why:

-Hosting stores your website files and serves them to visitors. com domain to that hosting so people see your site.
+Hosting stores your website files and serves them to visitors.
+You point the .com domain to that hosting so people see your site.

 Commands / examples: